Malappuram Assembly constituency

 Malappuram State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
 It is also one of the seven state legislative assembly constituencies included in Malappuram Lok Sabha constituency.
-As of the 2021 Assembly elections, the current MLA is P. Ubaidulla of IUML.
+As of the 2026 Assembly elections, the current MLA is P. K. Kunhalikutty of IUML.

 Local self-governed segments

 Malappuram Assembly constituency is composed of the following local self-governed segments: